csc-training/csc-env-eff/_hands-on/installing/installing_hands-on_perl.md

     - The error message indicates that it is not found, so you need to install it.

 🗯 By default `cpanm` tries to install to perl installation location.
--You need to set the location to a directory where you have write access instead.
+- You need to set the location to a directory where you have write access instead.
 It could be e.g. your project's /projappl directory.
 - This can be done by setting a few environment variables:

-{:start:"2"}
+{:start="2"}
 2. Substitute the desired path for PERL_BASE and run the following:
     ```bash
     export PERL_BASE="/projappl/project_XXXXXX/YOURUSERNAME/myperl"   # an example path